BooneAI/lkjhgfcx/docs/usage.md

 With the foundational workflows automated, the next development milestones include:

 - Wiring the monitoring loop into a long-running service (systemd, Docker, Kubernetes CronJob).
-- Introducing authentication (JWT + TOTP) before exposing repayment or reserve transfers over a network interface.
+- Integrating the JWT/TOTP flow with your identity provider or adding audit logging for security-sensitive actions.
-- Instrumenting Prometheus metrics (`prometheus_client`) for price fetch latency, alert counts, and policy execution outcomes.
+- Expanding Prometheus coverage to include notifier latency, policy execution counts, and downstream API timings.
 - Publishing these docs via MkDocs for wider organisational distribution.